LanceisTaken/Email-System-Python-/README.md

 # Email-System-Python-
-An emailing system using python I maid, it only works locally tho
+An emailing system using python I made, it only works locally though

 Valid email format requires @mail.com